Hingham MA Homes & Real Estate

 Throughout town, you’ll find many neighborhoods with cul-de-sacs and dead-end roads, good for kids to play and keep away from the bustle of the main traffic areas.

-Hingham schools are highly rated but competitive.
+Hingham schools are highly rated.
 In fact, the high school has been named one of the top 50 public high schools in Massachusetts.
 The Hingham Education Foundation raises money to fund public school grants with the help of families, alumni, and local businesses.
 There is one high school and one middle school, but four elementary schools: William L. Foster, South, East, and Plymouth River.
 Hingham is also home to the South Shore Educational Collaborative, a non-profit catering to the education of students with emotional, learning, medical or physical disabilities, as well as South Shore Special Needs Athletic Partnership, a non-profit offering recreational programs for children and young adults with special needs.

-Hingham many private daycare centers as well as a number of private schools.
+Hingham has many private daycare centers as well as a number of private schools.
 Old Colony Montessori School serves children from eighteen months to nine years old.
 Notre Dame Academy was the first all-girls day school in Massachusetts and has grades seven through twelve.
 It was founded in 1853 by the Sisters of Notre Dame de Namur.

 Su Escuela Language Academy boasts an immersive second-language education opportunity.
 They have an early ed program as well as kindergarten through sixth grade.
 Saint Paul’s School follows the Catholic tradition from preschool through middle school.
 Perhaps the most prestigious, Derby Academy was the first co-educational school in the nation in 1784.
 Its original building is now home to the Historical Society, established in 1914.
 Inside you can find the Society’s archives, exhibit galleries, the visitor center, and a museum shop.